sonata-project/SonataAdminBundle/docs/reference/action_list.rst

         // ...
     }

-It may be useful when the sorting depends on custom logic that can't be applied to the ``datagridValues`` property.
+It may be useful when the sorting depends on custom logic that can't be applied to the ``$datagridValues`` property.

 .. note::